ktopcuoglu/gitlab-dbt-analytics/.gitlab/issue_templates/Data Onboarding.md

 ## Airflow (Data Engineers only)
 - [ ] Read the Airflow section on the [Data Infrastructure page](https://about.gitlab.com/handbook/business-ops/data-team/platform/infrastructure/#airflow)
 - [ ] Watch the [Airflow Setup Walkthrough](https://www.youtube.com/watch?v=3Ym40gRHtvk&feature=youtu.be) with Taylor and Magda.
-In case you have an issue with the Airflow setup read this instruction [Troubleshooting local Airflow config](https://about.gitlab.com/handbook/business-technology/data-team/platform/infrastructure/#troubleshooting-local-airflow-config)
+In case you have an issue with the Airflow setup, read this instruction [Troubleshooting local Airflow config](https://about.gitlab.com/handbook/business-technology/data-team/platform/infrastructure/#troubleshooting-local-airflow-config)

 </details>